uds-psl/coq-library-undecidability/README.md

 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory

+#### Compiled interfaces

+The library is compatible with Coq's compiled interfaces ([`vos`](https://coq.inria.fr/refman/practical-tools/coq-commands.html#compiled-interfaces-produced-using-vos)) for quick infrastructural access.

+- `make vos` builds compiled interfaces for the library
+- `make vok` checks correctness of the library

 ### Troubleshooting

 #### Windows